Contributed by of Michael Nilsson of Copenhagen-based Make.

 The new identity demonstrates that LM Wind Power is a company with a strong corporate profile that can meet the global needs of its current and future customers.
 Captured in a brand manual that details everything from logo-use to clothing, signage and vehicles for the different divisions, the brand has been implemented internationally (Europe, USA, India and China).
 The identity has already been applied to the corporate and division websites, stationery, presentation materials, advertisements, brochures, and internal communication.

-View more work from Make here on the consultancy website.
+View more identity work on the Make website.